Aravind-Sathesh/BHCG-Website/README.md

 ## Developed by:

--   Aravind
+-   Aravind Sathesh
--   Atiksh
+-   Atiksh Jain
--   Aakrit
+-   Aakrit Gupta

 ## Designed by:

--   Aravind
+-   Aravind Sathesh
--   Anushka
+-   Anushka Bhatt
--   Jagrit
+-   Jagrit Gupta
 -   and more...